 As Auckland’s population increases the city is growing outwards as well as upwards.
 Westgate, a centre designed to serve a growing residential community in the west, now has a green heart comprised not just of Kopupaka Park, the World Architecture Festival winning project, but also of Te Hauāuru Reserve, a new recreational area for the growing township.

 In plan, Te Hauāuru Reserve is clearly structured.
-The entry plaza, with its small amenity building, is a welcoming space that flows into enclosed lawns, a promenade, orchards, and other places that stimulate water-based play and recreation.
+With its small amenity building, the entry plaza is a welcoming space that flows into enclosed lawns, a promenade, orchards, and other places that stimulate water-based play and recreation.
 The lawns, distinct within the park, are scaled for varied activities and defined by sculptural and functional seating edges.
-Level lawns can accommodate large gatherings; subtly sloping, more intimate lawns are tailored for picnics, rest and relaxation.
+Level lawns can accommodate large gatherings; subtly sloping, more intimate lawns are tailored for picnics, rest.
 The large, northern lawn is suitable for concerts and markets.
-All are oriented to the northwest to capture the sun, but benefit from the shade provided by new stands of trees.
+All are oriented to the northwest to capture the sun but benefit from the shade provided by new stands of trees.

 Across the formal structure of the park there is a multi-layered planting scheme that blends native and exotic species to ensure a varied and changing botanical experience all year round.
 Along the western boundary, especially, a characterful herbaceous border comprised of native shrubs and groundcovers will soften the interface with planned housing, as the area expands to accommodate new residents.

-Grant Bailey, Sarah Bishop, Nada Stanish, Private: Hayley Smith, Andrew Mirams, Azmon Chetty, Alex Foxon,
+Grant Bailey, Sarah Bishop, Nada Stanish, Andrew Mirams, Azmon Chetty, Alex Foxon,

 Rebecca Jerram, Greta Christensen, Marita Hunt